 Table 6 presents the results for this restricted sample of the lower three deciles.
 The columns follow a parallel structure as in Table 4, but there are three columns even for the regressions that only include firm market share because the set of firms here varies depending on whether we define our clusters at the province, city, or county level.
-In the results that assume perfectly independent behavior we again find negative and significant estimates at the province and county level.29 In the results, that assume perfectly collusive behavior, we again find negative significant estimates on cluster market share, and the results are again stronger, the more locally the cluster is defined.
-The most interesting results in the table, however, are those where we do constrain either coefficient.
-In this restricted sample, we again find evidence of partially collusive behavior at the province
+In the results that assume perfectly independent behavior we again find negative and significant estimates at the province and county level.30

-$^{^{27} \}rm{These}$ low markup variation deciles contain fewer firms on average, however, and so they constitute only 16 percent of firms.
+$^{^{28}}$ These low markup variation deciles contain fewer firms on average, however, and so they constitute only 16 percent of firms.

-28Moreover, the single most disproportionately overrepresented industry in these clusters is petroleum refining, a classic cartel in U.S. history.
+29Moreover, the single most disproportionately overrepresented industry in these clusters is petroleum refining, a classic cartel in U.S. history.

-$^{^{29}{\}rm The}$ city estimates have fewer observations, since there are fewer firms in the low markup variation deciles of city clusters.
+30The city estimates have fewer observations, since there are fewer firms in the low markup variation deciles of city clusters.